 The Apply button will automatically apply all the changes to the SNMP service.

-To know more about SNMP, look out our article Understanding SNMP in a SIEM environment and Monitoring ZEVENET Appliance.
+To learn more about SNMP, look out for our article Understanding SNMP in an SIEM environment and Monitoring SKUDONET Appliance.

 Rsyslog Logging Service